hedgedoc/react-client/README.md

 Our goal is to recreate the current frontend in react and to improve it.

 ## Preparation
-You'll need at least NodeJS 12.
+You'll need at least Node 10 (we recommend 12).
 We use [yarn](https://yarnpkg.com/) for our dependencies, but npm can work too.

 ## Development mode